MLGroupJLU/RWKV-Survey/README.md

 ## News and updates

+- [5/1/2024] The second version of the paper has been released on arXiv, with the addition of the "Audio and Music Tasks" chapter.
 - [19/12/2024] The first version of the paper is released on arXiv: [A Survey of RWKV](https://arxiv.org/abs/2412.14847).

 ## RWKV